 - Existing data on product properties in relation to fire, toxicity, environmental impact and the effect on structural stability and durability were assessed.
-The absence of chlorofluorocarbon gases 'CFCs' was established by test. - The manufacturing process was examined including the methods adopted for quality control, and details were obtained of the quality and composition of the materials used. - Site visits were conducted to assess the practicability of installation. - Driving rain resistance was assessed. - A condensation risk analysis of the system was performed.
+The absence of chloro-fluorocarbon gases 'CFCs' was established by test. - The manufacturing process was examined including the methods adopted for quality control, and details were obtained of the quality and composition of the materials used. - Site visits were conducted to assess the practicability of installation. - Driving rain resistance was assessed. - A condensation risk analysis of the system was performed. - Suitability for use of the product to fill residual cavities in partial fill installations.
+See certificate for details and restrictions.